 Additionally, don't try to reuse a batch - simply discard what's leftover and make a new one immediately before the next romp.

-Oh, strap in because this one is weird-on-toast.
+Okay, strap in because this one is a bit strange.
 Egg white protein - called albumin - is very similar to cervical mucus.

 If you haven't clicked out yet, bear with us.